 The Continued momentum in EBO roll-out to expand retail network in Tier 2, Tier 3 and Tier 4 cities and leverage its substantial past efforts and experience will help extend its reach and open newer markets.

 The company intends to expand its existing category and launch additional products for women’s wardrobe requirements with the aim of widening its audience and capitalize on its pan-India distribution network.

 Capitalize on the increasing e-commerce penetration in Indian retail as well as within its category.

-products by the franchisee and retailing customers, both in the short and long term.
+The company’s business depends on the timely and continual purchases of and payments for the products by the franchisee and retailing customers, both in the short and long term.
 Their delay or failure to do so may adversely impact the business.<

 Pricing pressure from the competitors may affect the ability to maintain or increase the product prices and, in turn, revenue from product sales, gross margin and profitability, which may materially and adversely affect the business

 Operations could be adversely affected by labour shortages, strikes, work stoppages or increased wage demands by its employees or any other kind of disputes with its employees.